MongooseMoo/react-client/filetransfer.md

 4. If accepted, receiver's client creates a WebRTC answer and sends a FileTransfer.Accept GMCP message
 5. Both clients exchange ICE candidates using FileTransfer.Signal GMCP messages
 6. WebRTC connection is established
-7. File is chunked, encrypted, and sent over the WebRTC data channel
+7. File is chunked and sent over the WebRTC data channel
 8. Receiver decrypts and reassembles the file chunks
 9. Both sides update their UIs with progress information
 10. On completion, the file is saved on the receiver's side